 Portsmouth has secured £20m to transform the visitor economy following Levelling Up Funding success

-Portsmouth International Port’s crucial terminal extension, transformation of the Hilsea Lido and creation of ‘Linear Park’ are all given the go-ahead.
+Portsmouth International Port’s crucial terminal extension, transformation of the Hilsea Lines project including the refurbishment of Hilsea Lido.
 After an official announcement by the Department for Levelling Up, Housing and Communities.

-The bid, called Transforming the Visitor Economy, has been awarded £20m Levelling Up Funding ,with £8.75m supporting an opportunity to create the longest urban park in the UK and the redevelopment of Hilsea Lido at the heart of the plans.
+The bid, called Transforming the Visitor Economy, has been awarded £20m Levelling Up Funding ,with £8.75m supporting an opportunity to create the longest urban park in the UK.

 The port development, known as The International Terminal Transformation, received £11.25m, necessary to manage the anticipated increase in passengers through the port, which looks to exceed over 200 cruise calls across the next three years.